Skip to main content

 How to get through one day to the next

 My motherhood has been quite a journey as it has required me to grow as a person.
 My circle of friends changed because some friends did not have children.
 My world became demanding.
 When I had children it was no longer just about me.
-I'll admit, at times caring for two small children at the age of 21 made me sad not because I had children, but because of who, what, when, and how.
+I'll admit, the ability to care for two small children at the age of 21 made me sad not because I had children, but because of what surrounded the relationship my children was conceived.
 I wasn't able to run off with my friends as I once did.
-I wasn't able to have normal conversations over the phone without babies crying in the background.
-Sometimes I had to put the person on hold to quickly care for babies who depended solely on me.
-I remember feeling hopeless in having my children because it wasn't how I envisioned or planned.
+I wasn't able to have conversations without babies crying in the background.
+Sometimes, I had to put the person on hold to quickly care for babies who depended solely on me for set hours of a day.
 Nevertheless, I am honored and blessed to be their Mom.

 A lot of times when I discuss how unhappy I was with how I spent my twenty's, people automatically hint at, "that's your fault."
 Or, "you had a choice."
 The reality of that is harsh.
 Especially hearing it from a person's mouth.
 In my younger years I lived as if I was invincible.
 I had all my years ahead of me, I'm young, is what I thought to myself everyday I woke up.
 I'm still young, now in my thirty's, however I'm much more aware of my choices as I navigate life.

-Motherhood for me is full of rewards.
-I get to watch my children who started off as blabbing, drooling, goo-goo gaa bundle of joys to curious, questioning, adventurous small people.
-My favorite and will be most memorable moments are teaching my children how to walk, talk, catch, hold a spoon because those milestones were all part of motor gross skills; however, the developement stage to normal accuracy was a learning tool that is life satisfying.
-It's like planting a garden from scratch and seeing the vegetables sprout from the ground.
-How exciting is that!
-To harvest what one's time is invested in.
+Motherhood for me has been full of rewards.
+I watched my children started as blabbing, drooling, goo-goo-gaa bundle of joys to curious, questioning, adventurous pre-teens.
+My memorable moments taught my children how to walk, talk, catch, moresoover hold a spoon because those milestones were all part of the motor gross skills; however, the developmental stage to normal accuracy was a learned tool that I discovered was a life hack.
+The developmental stage was like observation of a planted garden in a glass lab from seed to sprout.
+I Harvested what I invested my time in.

-Motherhood for me is like a garden!
+Motherhood in a nutshell is a garden!
 Fruits and Veggies of life.

 What is your motherhood in a nutshell?